Basics

 • No class-based inheritance: Instead of traditional object-oriented programming with classes, Go relies on interfaces and composition for structuring code.
 This approach is simpler and promotes flexibility

 • Strong typing: Go enforces strict type rules, requiring explicit conversions between types, unlike languages like JavaScript where implicit type coercion is common.
-While Go doesn’t support advanced type features like sum types, it introduced generics in version 1.18 to enhance type safety and flexibility.
+While Go doesn’t support advanced type features like sum types, it introduced generics in version 1.18 to enhance type safety and flexibility

 3. Explain pass-by-value semantics and how reference types work in Go. #